Improving your team’s technology skillset

 A growing number of lawyers recognize that competent client representation and a successful legal practice requires an integrated ecosystem with technologies that connect lawyers to matters 24/7 and in every phase of the case life cycle.

 For a long time, partners nearing retirement have been happy with the status quo, preferring that the firm wait until they retire before changing its business model.
-However, after dealing with the effects of the pandemic, we see even this long-standing resistance start to fold.
-A recent 2021 legal market report found that 84% of law firm partners now expect their firms to increase investments in technology.
+However, after dealing with technology skill gaps that were revealed during the pandemic,, we are seeing this long-standing resistance start to fold.
+A 2021 legal market report found that 84% of law firm partners now expect their firms to increase investments in technology and improving the technology skills of their lawyers and legal teams.

 Technology investments will help firms become more collaborative and data-driven, as leaders identify more ways to create value for clients in the modern era.
 But while technology is an enabler, the firm’s people and culture will always be the primary drivers of success.

-Closing the skills gap will mean building a culture that values perpetual learning and rewards continual skills growth.
+Closing your law firm’s technology skills gap will mean building a culture that values perpetual learning and rewards continual skills growth.
 Start a dialogue with employees about the importance of training for relevant skills.
 Find ways to enhance education for various learning styles, such as peer-to-peer training or massive open online courses (MOOCs).
 Offering learning opportunities that meet your clients’ needs while also matching the goals and interests of legal professionals will help your firm attract and retain a future-ready workforce.

 In 2018, IBM reported that in the following three years, more than 120 million workers in the world’s 12 largest economies might need to be retrained and re-skilled as a result of intelligent/AI-enabled automation.
 It’s now three years later, and we can count a significant number of lawyers and legal professionals among those affected.